mattvenn/cursivedata/hardware/model/move_model/README.md

 * encoder peripherals exist for higher b/w
 * control loop should be running 10x faster than the movement bandwidth (do an fft of the position vs time graph of each servo)
 * each servo controller will have 2 errors, pos and vel.
 So basic PID won't suffice.

+# Notes from Joe

+* 2upu controlloer
+* inner outer loop cascade controllers
+* differentiate kinematic equations to get velocity of a and b from xy